OCD is an anxiety related condition and affects people of all ages.

-- It is thought that some people may be more suseptable to OCD if they have a history of OCD within the family, also young people who are more prone to worrying about things appear to develop symptoms of OCD.
+- Some people may be more susceptible to OCD if they have a history of OCD within the family.

 Symptoms of OCD

-- In general sufferers experience thoughts and images that are repetitive and intrusive along with impulses and doubts which they find hard to ignore.
-The compulsive element of the disorder can lead to sufferers carrying out rituals or movements repetitively in the hope that this will alleviate some of the fears and anxiety
+- Carrying out rituals or movements repetitively in the hope that this will alleviate some of the fears and anxiety

 - Common obsessions may include contamination and germs, causing harm to oneself or to others.

 - Upsetting sexual, violent or blasphemous thoughts, the ordering or arrangement of objects and worries about throwing things away are also common.

 - Compulsions can be described as purposeful and repetitious acts that the person feels compelled to carry out.
 These may include actions such as repetitive hand washing, cleaning, checking, counting and hoarding.

 Treatment for OCD